NoviceDock/NoviceDock-Wiki/contribute.md

 * Some mentors come into the syllabus knowing everything, other mentors write them because THEY want to learn.
 The mentors who choose the latter route can sometimes end up being better teachers, because they think like beginners.

 ### Donations
 * NoviceDock uses [BuyMeACoffee.com](https://www.buymeacoffee.com/novicedock) for donations.
-Readers cans donate to NoviceDock and specify the writer who we would like to donate to.
+Readers cans donate to NoviceDock and specify the writer who they would like to donate to.
 This information is public, and we will transfer you any donations biweekly.
-* For those donations were the writer is not specified, 50% of those donations will be sprinkled to writer’s of our most popular content.
+* For those donations where the writer is not specified, 50% of those donations will be sprinkled to writers of our most popular content.
 The other 50% will go towards more syllabi creation (which you can be a part of as well!)

 ## Steps to Writing a Syllabus
 1. Contact hello@novicedock.com with your syllabus idea.
 It does not have to fall into our current categories, but that would be preferred.